-Synthetic polymers, more specifically aliphatic or semi-aromatic polyamides commonly found in household cleaning materials could play a direct role in the development of obsessive-compulsive disorder researchers say.
+Synthetic polymers including aliphatic or semi-aromatic polyamides commonly found in household cleaning materials could play a direct role in the development of obsessive-compulsive disorder researchers say.

 The team at King’s College London say heavy users of toothbrushes and scouring pads are more likely to develop the disorder and at a younger age.

-Published in the Lancet Psychiatry, their analysis of 61 separate studies suggests aliphatic and semi-aromatic polyamides in household cleaning products may be altering the brain as they enter the bloodstream of cleaners whose perfectionism often results in wounds to the skin.
+Published in the Lancet Psychiatry, their analysis of 61 separate studies suggests aliphatic and semi-aromatic polyamides in household cleaning products may be altering the brain as they enter the bloodstream of cleaners whose perfectionism wounds the skin.

-- excessive cleaning – and exposure to nylon polymers – often happens many years before an OCD diagnosis
+excessive cleaning, and therefore exposure to nylon polymers, often happens many years before an OCD diagnosis